MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 Deleting a Customer Insights - Data environment doesn't remove dependencies from the Dataverse environment.
 However, if you want to remove all dependencies to Customer Insights - Data, go through the following steps.

 > [!NOTE]
-> You must be a global administrator on the Dataverse environment.
-It can take a couple of hours for the dependencies removal to take effect.
+> It can take a couple of hours for the dependencies removal to take effect.

 1. Go to [Power Apps](https://make.powerapps.com).
 1. Select the environment from the environment picker.